 TIDES stands for Transitional Independence and Directed Experiential Summer.
-TIDES began in 2017 with its focus mainly on job skills and career readiness for 6 trainees, ages 17-19.
-We debuted the Vista program under the TIDES umbrella in 2022, providing a summer respite opportunity for 24 young adults that blends the best elements of camp-style fun with life-skill building and the opportunity to build independent futures.
+TIDES blends the best elements of camp-style fun with life-skill building and the opportunity to build independent futures.
 The TIDES Vista program has been specifically designed to address areas of transitional planning for young adults including independent living, community participation, interpersonal interactions, and self-advocacy.
 The program is aptly named as participants are looking out at the view of their future and setting their sights on new horizons.